KPI Tree

 Map columns to metrics and assign ownership

-Tell KPI Tree which column is your date, which columns are your metrics, and optionally which columns are dimensions for slicing.
-Each metric gets an owner, causal relationships to other metrics, and statistical monitoring out of the box.
+Tell KPI Tree which column is the date and which columns are metrics.
+Pick the aggregation for each metric (sum, average, count, first or last value, among others).
+From there each metric gets a RACI owner, causal edges to the metrics it drives, and statistical monitoring.
 Your spreadsheet stays the source of truth.
-KPI Tree syncs on a schedule and runs all analytics on its own engine.
+KPI Tree reads it on a schedule and runs every downstream calculation in its own engine.

 Structure and accountability for the metrics you already track

-Your team has been tracking KPIs in spreadsheets because it was the easiest path.
-KPI Tree makes it the right path, adding ownership, causal relationships, and action plans without requiring a data warehouse or an engineering team.
+Your team tracks KPIs in spreadsheets because it was the fastest path.
+KPI Tree makes it a durable one, adding causal drivers, RACI ownership and action plans without a warehouse or a data team, and reading the sheet in a way that never slows it down.

-Provide a service account key or use workload identity, enter a spreadsheet ID, optionally specify a sheet tab, and map your columns.
-No SQL to write, no ETL pipeline to build, no warehouse to provision.
-The person who maintains the spreadsheet can set up KPI Tree without filing a ticket or waiting for a sprint.
+Provide a service account key or use workload identity, paste a spreadsheet ID, optionally name a tab, and map your columns.
+There is no SQL to write, no ETL to build, and no warehouse to provision.
+The person who maintains the spreadsheet can connect it themselves, without filing a ticket or waiting for a sprint.

 Read-only access with two authentication paths